The-Streamliners/Data-Structures-and-Algorithms/README.md

 This repository is for you to practice contributing to open source projects and earn a Hacktoberfest T-shirt in the process.
 Write an implementation of your favorite algorithm from the issues section in the programming language of your choice and submit a pull request to this repository.
 For ideas, check out the [issues page](https://github.com/iltwats/hacktoberfest/issues)!

 Issues page is for your reference.
-You are encouraged to submit implementation of *your* choice of algorithm in any programming language if you think it is also **important** to be there..
+You are to submit implementation of *your* choice of algorithm in any programming language if you think it is also **important** to be there..

 Simultaneously, register yourself on the [Hacktoberfest Website](https://hacktoberfest.digitalocean.com/).
 Click on the 'Start Hacking' button and fill in the required details.
 When you complete 4 pull requests, get ready for an awesome Hacktoberfest T-shirt for you to show-off!

-### Spamming with illogical PRs about upadting changing readme will not be considered.
-Please refer to *Contributing.md* for more info.
+**Spamming with illogical PRs about upadting changing readme will not be considered.
+Please refer to *Contributing.md* for more info.**

 ## Steps to follow